 Undergoing UPPP to reduce the effects of snoring or sleep apnea can result in the following benefits:

 - Permanently enlarged breathing passage that increases airflow

 - Minimal discomfort that subsides 7 to 10 days after surgery

 - Significant improvement in snoring

-- Reduced or eliminated sleep apnea symptoms
+- Reduced effects of snoring or sleep apnea

 If you are suffering from snoring or sleep apnea and believe you may benefit from UPPP, the first step is to consult with a sleep health expert.
 Ear, nose, and throat specialists at eos sleep have extensive experience in treating sleep apnea with UPPP surgery.
 Call 1-212-873-6036 today or fill out the form on this page to schedule an appointment or to learn more about eos sleep treatment options.